David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 kubectl rollout undo deployment/nginx-deployment --to-revision 5
 ```

 Source of `revision`: `kubectl rollout history deployment/nginx-deployment`

 # Use ConfigMaps and Secrets to configure applications

-Configmaps are a way to decouple configuration from pod manifest file.
+Configmaps are a way to decouple configuration from a pod manifest.
 Obviously, the first step is to create a config map before we can get pods to use them:

 ```shell
 kubectl create configmap <map-name> <data-source>
 ```

-“Map-name” is a arbitrary name we give to this particular map, and “data-source” corresponds to a key-value pair that resides in the config map.
+“Map-name” is an arbitrary name we give to this particular map, and “data-source” corresponds to a key-value pair that resides in the config map.

 ```shell